Xu-Dong/rareAPA/README.md

 * aOutlier calling

 We analyzed single-tissue aOutliers and multi-tissue aOutliers (across at least five tissues).
-Two scripts in the [aOutlier calling]() directory
+Two scripts, "call_outliers_medz_peerless.xdzou.v3.R" and "call_outliers_single_tissue.py" in the [aOutlier_calling](https://github.com/Xu-Dong/rareAPA/tree/main/scripts/aOutlier_calling) directory perform single-tissue and multi-tissue aOutliers, respectively.
+Both scripts require one data table containing the profile of normalized APA quantification across individuals and tissues, a demo data can be found in the [Demo]() directory.

-*
+* Rare variants enrichment

+  Required inputs for RV enrichment analysis includes genotype file of GTEx individuals (obtained from dbGap with request application), variants annotations (VEP and CADD).
 # License

 This project is covered under the MIT License.